Private Jet Charter Safety: Why Not to Book on Price Alone

 2. Unsafe aircraft.

 By focusing on price, bargain basement brokers don’t always consider how they can reduce your risk by choosing the most appropriate aircraft for the route and/or conditions.
 For example, when a man was trying to fly his son’s family home during a severe snowstorm because their commercial flight had been cancelled, he told us he’d been given a much lower quote for a Piper Saratoga, and he was going to book that option.
-When we saw the icy weather advisory for that region at flight level, we told them how icing affects an aircraft’s ability to generate lift, and how it would be safest to wait out the storm instead of putting his son’s family at risk.
+When we saw the AIRMET ZULU (An icy weather advisory) for that region at lower altitudes, we told them how icing affects an aircraft’s ability to generate lift, and how it would be safest to wait out the storm instead of putting his son’s family at risk.
 In the end, he booked a Citation CJ3 with us, and they all arrived safely.
 On another occasion, a group of seven was flying to Aspen, and they were considering two equally safe air carriers, both operated by highly qualified crews.
-An LR55 would have been cheaper based on positioning, but we encouraged them to consider a Citation Ultra, designed specifically for short-field, high altitude airports, just like Aspen’s.
+A Lear 55 would have been slightly cheaper based on positioning, but we encouraged them to consider the Citation Ultra we presented.
+While it has a smaller cabin, it was designed specifically for short-field, high altitude airports, just like Aspen’s.
 It might appear to be a simple difference, but it dramatically reduced their risk, and bargain basement brokers don’t always have the commitment or expertise to pursue that extra margin of safety.

 What happens when you book with safety as a priority?

 1. We have our very own Approved Vendor Program (AVP)

 to identify and endorse Part 135 air carriers that meet our private jet charter safety standards—the strictest in the air charter industry, instead of relying solely on third-party safety audits.
 Our approved vendors must:

 - Pass our audits, conducted by ARGUS or Wyvern